 Cynefin framework

 Cynefin (cu-NE-vin) is a Welsh word that translates literally to English as haunt or habitat but actually means much more than either of those simple English words.
-The Cynefin Framework was created by Dave Snowden of Cognitive Edge as a tool to help decision making in complex social environments.
+The Cynefin Framework was created by Dave Snowden of Cognitive Edge (now the Cynefin Company) as a tool to help decision making in complex social environments.

 One of Snowden’s reasons for choosing this unusual name for his framework was simply that: “A name which requires a story to explain its meaning avoids confusion or association with existing concepts.”

 The framework starts with three types of system: ordered, complex and chaotic.
 Ordered is divided into two areas called simple and complicated giving four in total.
 The point of the framework is to help you understand which of the four domains you are dealing with.
-Hence there is a fifth domain called ‘disorder’ which simply represents the fact that you don’t know which of the other four applies to your situation.
+Hence there is a fifth domain called ‘AC’ which simply represents the fact that you don’t know which of the other four applies to your situation.
+AC stands for ‘aporia/confusion’.

-The Cynefin framework has relevance to projects, programmes and portfolios because the P3M approach has to be tailored to the context of the work.
-Factors such as complexity and uncertainty need to be understood before deciding whether to manage the work as a project or programme, or perhaps deciding whether iterative approaches (such as Agile) are relevant or not.
+The Cynefin framework has relevance to projects, programmes and portfolios because the project delivery approach has to be tailored to the context of the work.
+Factors such as complexity and uncertainty need to be understood before deciding whether to manage the work as a project or programme or deciding what degree of agility is appropriate.

 This is the starting point where you don’t know which of the four domains is relevant.
 The following four descriptions should be studied to help position the work you are about to undertake.
-This helps, for example, with the requirement in the identification process of the Praxis process model to decide whether to manage the work as a project or a programme.
+This helps, for example, with the requirement in the identification process to decide whether to manage the work as a project or a programme.

 Care should be taken because people tend to assess the situation according to their preferred way of working.

-In the simple domain there are cause and effect relationships that are predictable and repeatable.
+In the clear domain there are cause and effect relationships that are predictable and repeatable.
 They are self-evident to any reasonable person.
-In the P3M environment it is reasonable to assume that ‘any reasonable person’ represents someone with a technical understanding of what the work involves.
+In the project delivery environment it is reasonable to assume that ‘any reasonable person’ represents someone with a technical understanding of what the work involves.

 For example, in a construction environment a simple project may involve building a house, especially if the project team have built many such houses before.
 There will be differences each time they build a house but the cause and effect relationships are well understood.
 Similarly, in an IT environment, a new web site may follow a tried and trusted format with well-established templates but different content each time.